 More excursions: www.turideer.com

-Excursion of the week: The moth at Nevlunghavn
+Excursion of the week: Mølen at Nevlunghavn - nature reserve on the coast

 Length: There is a car park right next to the beach with pebbles.
 To get to the area with sandy beaches, you have to walk closer to 1 km.